 Roy Breslow and Casey Breslow have more than 45 years of experience as criminal defense lawyers and have represented thousands of individuals in Essex County and throughout New Jersey.
-We urge you to secure your right to legal representation by working with a criminal defense attorney from our law firm right away.
+Secure your right to legal representation by working with a criminal defense attorney from our law firm right away.

-We have helped clients get criminal charges against them dropped or receive greatly reduced penalties.
-Please request your free consultation by contacting Breslow Law Offices in Essex County or Orange County, New Jersey, today.
+Our criminal defense attorneys have helped clients get criminal charges against them dropped or receive greatly reduced penalties.
+Request your free consultation by contacting Breslow Law Offices in Essex County or Orange County, New Jersey, today.
 You may reach us at 973-239-8000 for our Verona office in Essex County or 609-494-8884 for our Long Beach Island office in Orange County.

 DUI and DWI Cases in New Jersey